The-Pangolo-Team/pangolo-mobile/README.md

 # pangolo-mobile
-files for the landing page of the mobile website version of this platform are found in this repo
+files for the landing page of the website version of this platform are found in this repo